isomerpages/aic-yearbook/_driving-purpose/Caring for their needs.md

 ![](/images/ayer%20rajah%20centre%20.png)
 *Children from Star Learners @ Jurong East and seniors from St Luke’s Eldercare (SLEC) Ayer Rajah Centre created beautiful flower crafts together through the national “Start Small, Dream Big” initiative.
 Photo Credit: Preschool Market*

 Over the years, AIC’s intergenerational programmes saw an increase in the number of collaborations with our supportive partners.
-There was increased engagements with Community Care Organisations (CCOs) through activities between pre-schoolers and seniors.
+There were increased engagements with organisations in the Community Care sector through activities between pre-schoolers and seniors.

 Compared to 2021, the number of engagements for both the AIC-PCF and SSDB initiatives have increased in 2022.